akka/akka/akka-docs/src/main/paradox/serialization-jackson.md

 ### Compression

-JSON can be rather verbose and for large messages it can be beneficial compress large payloads.
-Messages larger than the following configuration are compressed with GZIP.
+JSON can be rather verbose and for large messages it can be beneficial to compress large payloads.
+For the `jackson-json` binding the default configuration is:

 @@snip [reference.conf](/akka-serialization-jackson/src/main/resources/reference.conf) { #compression }

+Messages larger than the `compress-larger-than` property are compressed with GZIP.

-Compression can be disabled by setting this configuration property to `off`.
+Compression can be disabled by setting the `algorithm` property to `off`.
 It will still be able to decompress payloads that were compressed when serialized, e.g. if this configuration is changed.

+For the `jackson-cbor` and custom bindings other than `jackson-json` compression is by default disabled, but can be enabled in the same way as the configuration shown above but replacing `jackson-json` with the binding name (for example `jackson-cbor`).

 ## Additional configuration